-QEHC has been through the rigorous mammography accreditation process that allows us to have the status of an official Accredited Breast Cancer Detection Centre.
+QEHC , through the CURE Foundation Breast Health Center, has been through the rigorous mammography accreditation process that allows us to have the status of an official Accredited Breast Cancer Detection Center.

-The mammography technician positions your breast on a platform and gently compresses it.
-Compression is used so that small abnormalities are not obscured by overlapping breast tissue and allows us to use lower x-ray doses and improve the accuracy of the imaging.
+The mammography technician positions the breast on a platform and gently compresses it.
+Compression is used so that small abnormalities are not obscured by overlapping breast tissue and allows for the use lower X-ray doses to improve the accuracy of the imaging.

-The exam takes approximately 15 minutes, and you should not experience side-effects.
+The exam takes approximately 15 minutes, and no side-effects should be experienced.

-Before scheduling your mammogram, discuss any prior surgeries, hormone use, or family or personal history of breast cancer with your doctor.
-It’s best to schedule your mammogram during the first or second week following your period.
-Avoid scheduling your mammogram the week before your period, as your breasts may be tender.
+Before scheduling a mammogram, patients should discuss any prior surgeries, hormone use, or family or personal history of breast cancer with their doctor.

-Avoid using deodorants, antiperspirants, powders, lotions, or creams under your arms or on your breasts before your mammogram.
+Avoid using deodorants, antiperspirants, powders, lotions, or creams under the arms or on the breasts prior to the mammogram.
 Metallic particles in powders and deodorants could be visible on your mammogram and cause confusion.